PetropoulakisPanagiotis/word-reference/README.md

 Find the definition of a given world!

 ## How It Works
-Word reference use a .json file that keeps the definitions of each word.
+Word reference uses a .json file that keeps the definitions of each word.

 ## Compilation/Run
 Use make file